Inner Product in Highest-Weight Representation: Inner Product

 \end{prop} \begin{proof}: According to Eq.(\ref{le}), we have

 \end{proof} For $n=0$, this formula reduce to Eq.(\ref{le0}).
 For $m=0$, we recover Eq.(\ref{le}).
-We can use this formula to calculate arbitrary inner product directly.
-However, the efficiency of computations is not acceptable.
+Using this formula, we can calculate any inner product directly; however, the computational efficiency is not acceptable.
 With the notation $ |\Lambda^1\rangle=\prod_{b=1}^{m}E_{j_b}^{-} |\Lambda\rangle$, the identity in Proposition \ref{pro} becomes